kennycason/kennycason/posts/2018-05-10-tilesheet-padder.markdown

 tags: libgdx, game development, kotlin
 ---

 A common problem when working with Tiled Maps + LibGDX is your maps may flicker when rendering.
-There are multiple reasons for this with solutions of varying level of complexity.
+There are multiple reasons for this with solutions of varying levels of complexity.
 During my development of [Ninja Turdle](http://ninjaturdle.com) I unfortunately encountered this problem and through much frustration I finally solved it through a combination of a few solutions:

 1. Smart Rounding
 2. Tilesheet Padding